-If someone close to you has gone to prison, keeping in touch can be a challenge.
-Inmates are often transferred away from their original facility, and each prison has slightly different rules regarding how and when its inmates can be contacted.
-This article provides information to help you overcome any obstacles you may encounter while locating and contacting an inmate.
+If someone close to you has gone to prison, keeping in touch can be challenging.
+Inmates are often transferred away from their original facility.
+Each prison sets slightly different rules about how and when you can contact its inmates.

 Steps to Locate an Inmate

 Before the internet, locating an inmate could take weeks.
 You would often have to call different prisons across the country until you found your friend or relative.

 These days, many federal and state prisons offer online tools using inmate information to help you find an inmate online.
 However, many inmates are held in county or municipal facilities.
 The ease of locating an incarcerated person in a county jail or local detention center varies by jurisdiction.

 The federal inmate locator, part of the Federal Bureau of Prisons, allows you to search all the nation's federal prisons by entering an inmate's name.
 Their age, race, and sex can help to narrow down the results as needed.

 Each state has its own inmate locator as well.
 These online services are often a part of the state's department of corrections.
 While there may be some differences, most of the state locators work in a very similar fashion to the federal inmate locator.
 For example, Maryland has an inmate locator that provides public information about the location of inmates.

 Most of these search engines will tell you the name of the prison housing the inmate and relevant contact information, including the prison's phone number and the inmate's ID number.
 Once you find the inmate you're seeking, be sure to save their ID number.
 ID numbers, not inmate names, are how most prisons identify their inmates.
 You should include the inmate number in your correspondence to make sure your letters reach the correct person.

 Steps to Make Contact With an Inmate